mssch/kismatic/docs/INSTALL.md

 There are two techniques we support for pod networking on Kubernetes: **overlay** and **routed**.

 In an **overlay** network, communications between pods happen on a virtual network that is only visible to machines that are running an agent.
-This agent communicates with other agents via the node's local network and establishes IP-over-IP tunnels through which Kubernetes platform traffic is routed.
+This agent communicates with other agents via the node's local network and establishes IP-over-IP tunnels through which Kubernetes Pod traffic is routed.

 In this model, no work has to be done to allow pods to communicate with each other (other than ensuring that you are not blocking IP-over-IP traffic).
 Two or more Kubernetes clusters might even operate on the same pod and services IP ranges, without being able to see each others’ traffic.